Ecksmas/rtos_scheduler/docs/design.md

 ```
 void scheduler_stop();
 ```
-Stops the scheduler loop by flipping a global variable.
+Stops the scheduler loop by flipping a global variable, should be used inside a task function.

 ### Scheduler Flow